 TROPICAL FORESTS CAN'T COPE WITH HEAT Do tropical forests grow faster if there is more CO2 in the air?
 Not all trees, and especially not if it is hot, according to a WUR study.
 WUR professor of Tropical Forest Ecology Pieter Zuidema and his colleagues analysed 5318 tree rings of 129 Australian cedars (Toona ciliata) in four different locations in Australia and South-East Asia.
 The tree rings were an archive on growth between 1950 and 2014.
 During that time, the CO2 in the atmosphere increased by a quarter.
 The measurements clearly show that the trees are sensitive to climate change.
 The growth per tree varied a lot between years.
 But all trees showed the same pattern: they grew fast in good years but not in poor years.
-According to Zuidema, the variation means statistics can be used to disentangle the effects of increasing $CO_2$ , precipitation and temperature.
+According to Zuidema, the variation means statistics can be used to disentangle the effects of increasing CO_2 , precipitation and temperature.
 With some surprising conclusions.
+PHOTOSYNTHESIS

-PHOTOSYNTHESIS The fertilization effect of ${\rm CO}2$ does exist but only in cooler areas (averaging 20°C).
-In those areas, warm years lead to more efficient photosynthesis and so more growth.
+The fertilization effect of CO2 does exist but only in cooler areas (averaging

+years lead to more efficient photosynthesis and so more growth.
 Also, the trees are less sensitive to drought stress as they make more efficient use of the available water.
-But that CO2 bonus doesn't work in warmer areas (averaging 25°C).
+But that CO2 bonus doesn't work in warmer areas (averaging 250°C).
 In fact, growth declines there in hot, dry years.
 According to Zuidema, that is because the leaves become so warm in those hot years that photosynthesis is inhibited.
 Zuidema's striking conclusion: 'Tropical forests can't cope well with heat.
 We see a change in the climate sensitivity of tropical forests as a result of the increasing amount of CO2 in the air.'
-He hastens to add that this has only been demonstrated for this one species of tree.
-(2) RK CONSUMERS PAY MORE IN SUPER-MARKET DUE TO CORONA CRISIS Dutch consumers are paying more for bread, potatoes, eggs and meat due to the corona crisis.
-We learn this from the food price monitor published by Wageningen Economic Research and Statistics Netherlands.
-In February and March, the prices of chicken and fruit rose by 3 per cent, potatoes by 5 per cent and pork by 10 per cent.
-'These price rises were caused by increasing demand in the retail branch,' says Huib Silvis, who leads the food price monitoring project.
-'People have started buying more in the supermarket because they can't eat out anymore.
-And we can also see an effect of the hoarding which happened at the start of the lockdown.'
-The prices of dairy and beef have remained fairly stable.
-Silvis: 'The lockdown measures only came into effect in mid-March, so we might only be seeing the tip of the iceberg now.'
-Consumers have been paying more for their products over the past few months, but potato farmers amongst others saw their selling prices go down.
-'That is mainly because demand from abroad has fallen,' says Silvis.
-'Most of the chipping potatoes are exported.'
-One small plus for the farmers: consumers all around the world have stocked up on wheat with a vengeance.
-'That has meant higher wheat prices for farmers,' says Silvis.
-'However, wheat is not a very important crop for the incomes of Dutch farmers, since it is mainly used for livestock feed.
-The price of potatoes is much more important for arable farmers here.'
-Q TL VISION 'Insect deaths still worrying'

-The death of insects around the world is less apocalyptic that was believed, shows new research.
-But it is still worrying, says Professor David Kleijn.
+He hastens to add that this has only been demonstrated for this one species of tree. 😯 RK

+200°C).
+In those areas, warm

+VISION

+'Insect deaths still worrying'

 A Dutch/German study (Hallman et al.) in 2018 showed that 75 per cent of all insects have disappeared over a period of 27 years.
 The study caused a stir worldwide.
 A recent study arrived at a death rate among land insects that is three to six times lower than that.
 And water insects are actually doing better than they used to.
 The first author of this article is Roel van Klink, an alumnus and an ex-student of Kleijn's.
 Are you astonished by the results?